 ISRAEL & ARAB COUNTRIES

 Commonly referred to as the Abraham Accords, the Trump administration worked to establish formal diplomatic relations between Israel and several Arab countries including the United Arab Emirates, Bahrain, Morocco and Sudan.
-These countries join Jordan (1994) and Egypt (1979) in normalizing relations with Israel.
+These countries joined Jordan (1994) and Egypt (1979) in normalizing relations with Israel.
+The Accords were meant to extend beyond economic issues and intelligence sharing and hopefully produce cultural exchanges as well.

-This was certainly not a bad idea, but the administration’s blind spot was Palestine.
-The entire strategy behind the Abraham Accords seems to be built around three thoughts: 1) the notion that Palestine is so weakened and marginalized that Israel could just bypass the conflict altogether, 2) the United States could weaken Palestine even further by withdrawing all of our humanitarian funding, which Donald Trump did in 2018 when he cut over $200 million in direct aid to Palestine as well as funding to the United Nations Relief and Works Agency (UNRWA), a UN body that supports over 5 million Palestinian refugees, and 3) the Sunni Arab leaders in the region are sick and tired of Palestinian leadership and, despite the suffering of the Palestinian people, are ready to do things differently.
+On paper, the concept behind this endeavor was awesome, but the Trump administration’s blind spot was Palestine.
+The entire strategy behind the Abraham Accords seemed to be built around three thoughts: 1) the notion that Palestine was so weakened and marginalized that Israel could just bypass the conflict altogether, 2) the United States could weaken Palestine even further by withdrawing all our humanitarian funding, which Donald Trump did in 2018 when he cut over $200 million in direct aid to Palestine as well as funding to the United Nations Relief and Works Agency (UNRWA), a UN body that supports over 5 million Palestinian refugees, and 3) the Sunni Arab leaders in the region were sick and tired of Palestinian leadership and, despite the suffering of the Palestinian people, were ready to do things differently.

 In fact, Jared Kushner, Donald Trump’s son-in-law, former adviser, and main cheerleader behind the Abraham Accords, said as much in The Wall Street Journal when he wrote, “One of the reasons the Arab-Israeli conflict persisted for so long was the myth that it could be solved only after Israel and the Palestinians resolved their differences.
 That was never true.
 The Abraham Accords exposed the conflict as nothing more than a real-estate dispute between Israelis and Palestinians that need not hold up Israel’s relations with the broader Arab world.”